roundrobine/one-million-books/README.md

 7. Run `grunt serve` again.
 It should automatically open the client in your browser when ready.

-#### Deployment and important information
+### Deployment and important information

 - App is deployed on [Heroku](https://million-books.herokuapp.com/)
+- For the best UX it is highly recommended to run the app on your local environment.
-- The app is operating slightly slower on Heroku server, because I use free account with limited processing resources, like CPU and RAM memory.
+The app is operating slightly slower on Heroku server, because I use free account with limited processing resources, like CPU and RAM memory.
 However the request to sort or to get a new documents from MongoDB is less than 1 second.
 The Mongo DB is depolyed to mLab on a free account limited to 500 mb disk space.
 Because of this limitation there are 950418 books records in the mongoDB deployed on mLab.